hesingh/ALS-info/README.md

 rest of your life unless another form of drug is developed.
 Others forms are infusion using the arm or oral medications.
-Other forms a less likely because the ALS drug molecule changes its structure if infused via the arm and the drug bcecomes useless.
+Other forms are less likely because the ALS drug molecule changes its structure or dissipates in other cells, if infused.
+Thus the spine does not get the drug at all or not in its original form to be effective.

 ## Anaylze your Speech for Early Detection of ALS?